SkillsUnion/tamkeen-cloud/3.3-cicd-on-aws/aws-code-pipeline.md

 - **Custom Triggers and Conditions**: Define rules for automatic execution, manual approvals, and conditional logic.

 ## 3. Key Concepts
 AWS CodePipeline uses a structured set of concepts to define and execute automated workflows.
-Understanding these concepts is essential for designing scalable and maintainable CI/CD pipelines.
+Understanding these concepts is essential for designing scalable and maintainable CICD pipelines.

 ### 3.1 Pipeline
 A pipeline is the top-level construct that models the complete release process of an application.
 It consists of a sequence of **stages**, each responsible for a discrete phase of the release cycle.
 Pipelines are configured to respond to changes in source repositories or manual triggers, enabling continuous delivery.